josephhklier/LATIN102/translation2.md

 4. Identify the form of sagittis.
 Why does Hyginus use this case?

-Accusative, F, Plural - Arrows are the direct object
+Accusative, F, Plural - Arrows are the direct object❌

 5. Identify the form of moriens.
-Infinitve present participle
+Infinitve present participle  ❌

 6. Identify felle.
 Why does Hyginus use this case?